Turn On the Bright Lights

 Turn On the Bright Lights is the debut studio album by American rock band Interpol.
 It was released in the United Kingdom on August 19, 2002, and in the United States the following day, through independent record label Matador Records.
-The album was recorded in November 2001 at Tarquin Studios in Bridgeport, Connecticut, and was co-produced, mixed and engineered by Peter Katis and Gareth Jones.
+Produced by Peter Katis, the album was recorded in November 2001 at Tarquin Studios in Bridgeport, Connecticut.
+Producer Gareth Jones assisted Katis with mixing.
 The title derives from a recurring lyric in the song "NYC".

 Upon release, the record peaked at No. 101 on the UK Albums Chart.
 It reached No. 158 on the Billboard 200 in the United States, as well as spending 73 weeks on the Billboard Independent Albums chart, peaking at No. 5.
 The songs "PDA", "Obstacle 1" and the double A-side single "Say Hello to the Angels" / "NYC" were released as singles, with music videos being shot for all except "Say Hello to the Angels".

+Turn On the Bright Lights received critical acclaim and was ranked among the year's best albums by several publications.
+Retrospectively, it is considered a seminal album of the 2000s, influencing several indie rock acts.

 Composition and writing

+Interpol began recording Turn On the Bright Lights in October or November 2001.
+According to bassist Carlos Dengler, the album's songs were written before the September 11 attacks, but the attacks affected the band members deeply.
+Dengler said that "the unintentional meaning [the songs] take on isn't any less of a meaning; we were holding the cards to a certain message that was about to become relevant".
+Recording in the secluded Tarquin Studios in Bridgeport, Connecticut, with producer Peter Katis, the sessions were tense, with interpersonal conflicts amongst the band members, particularly Dengler.
+The band's limited time and budget also contributed to a tense atmosphere.
+Nevertheless, the members' different personalities contributed to the final album's sound.
+Attempting to recreate their live sound, the band recorded the songs live in the studio.
+British producer Gareth Jones helped Katis mix the album after the sessions were completed.

 In a brief interview about the fifteenth anniversary of Turn On the Bright Lights, Interpol guitarist Daniel Kessler stated the album's opening track, "Untitled" was written specifically to open the band's live shows.
 Lead singer Paul Banks described the riff from the song as "signature Daniel".